-Any beneficial holder of voting securities, regardless of the number of shares owned, may be required to file an application, be investigated, and have his or her suitability as a beneficial holder of a company's voting securities determined if the Nevada Gaming Commission finds reason to believe that such ownership would otherwise be inconsistent with the declared policies of the State of Nevada.
-The applicant must pay all costs of investigation incurred by the Nevada Gaming Authorities in conducting any such investigation.
+Any beneficial holder of voting securities in a publicly traded corporation which is registered with the Nevada Gaming Commission, regardless of the number of shares owned, may be required to file an application, be investigated, and have his or her suitability determined by the Nevada Gaming Commission if the Commission has reason to believe that such ownership would otherwise be inconsistent with the declared gaming policies of the State of Nevada.
+The applicant must pay all costs associated with the investigation by the Nevada Gaming Authorities in conducting any such investigation.